karllhughes/Continuous_Deployment_with_TravisCI/Continuous_Deployment_with_TravisCI.md

 - [Docker](https://docs.docker.com/get-docker/) installed.

 ### Install FlyCtl
-Flyctl is a command-line utility that makes it easier to manage Fly apps.
-From sign in -to deploying to Fly.
+Flyctl is a command-line utility that makes it easier to manage Fly apps, from sign in, -to deploying on Fly.

 ##### On Mac
 ```